Professional development

 The primary Security+ objectives, according to CompTIA, are:

-Most Security+ certification candidates will choose Security+ to be either their first or second information security certification.
+Most Security+ certification candidates will choose Security+ as their first or second information security certification.
 True as this may be, it extends far up the rungs of the proverbial corporate ladder, as you will be hard-pressed to find a Chief Information Officer without a Security+ certification (or at the very least a Security+ study guide that they use as reference material).
-The knowledge and tools covered by Security+ form such a strong foundation for information security and information technology careers that its basics will follow an information security professional throughout their entire career.
+The knowledge and tools covered by Security+ form such a strong foundation for information security and information technology careers that its basics will follow information security professionals throughout their entire careers.

 For more on the Security+ certification, view our Security+ certification hub.